emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

   Note that the server needs to verify that all blocks within an operation come from the same security association, because the security association is a part of the endpoint as per {{RFC7252}}, and blocks need to be transferred between the same set of endpoints (TBD does it actually say that anywhere?
 Didn't find it in 7959).

-* The client MUST NOT consider a blockwise request operation as concluded unless all of the messages the client previously sent in the operation have been confirmed by the message integrity protection mechanism to be considered invalid by the server in a replay.
+* The client MUST NOT regard a blockwise request operation as concluded unless all of the messages the client previously sent in the operation have been confirmed by the message integrity protection mechanism to be considered invalid by the server in a replay.

   Typically, this confirmation can result either from reception of an ACK to the message, or because the message's sequence number is old enough to be outside the server's receive window.